 6. Yigu Technology’s Perspective on the Two Technologies

-We’re investing in “hybrid manufacturing” models: using semi-solid casting for high-strength main structures and ordinary casting for secondary features (PER ESEMPIO., integrated die-cast automotive bodies).
+We’re investing in “hybrid manufacturing” models: using semi-solid casting for high-strength main structures and ordinary casting for secondary features (per esempio., integrated die-cast automotive bodies).
 This balances performance and cost, helping clients avoid overpaying for technology they don’t need.
 Our goal is to tailor each solution to the part’s actual requirements—no one-size-fits-all.

 Domande frequenti